meszaros-lajos-gyorgy/arx-map-basketball-course/README.md

-# arx-map-basketball-course
+# Basketball course map for Arx Fatalis

-A simple map for Arx Fatalis where you can practice your basketball skills.
+A simple map for Arx Fatalis where you can practice your basketball skills with a metal chest.